Why Not to Buy Adobe Software on eBay, Craigslist or Amazon Mkt

 So you can be pretty sure that what someone’s getting on those auction and vendor sites is not legitimate, not able to be legally transferred, and possibly even quite unsafe.

 That last part is the real kicker.
 A great deal of the hacked and pirated Adobe software out there now is embedded with malware.
 These infections include viruses, worms, and trojans that can do significant harm to your computer, personal data, and privacy (like quietly stealing your sensitive information such as logins, passwords, and credit card numbers).
+Or increasingly, hold your entire hard disk for ransom with no fix available.

 How prevalent is malware in illegal software?
 Well, just one example: China reportedly has a piracy rate of 79% – and a corresponding computer infection rate of nearly 70% – both are the highest in the world.